Biden honors LIer shot after stopping rape attempt

 “I realize that people do want to hear my voice,” Richard said.
 “It is a tough topic but we need somebody to talk about it, especially from a male perspective.”

 The release said that when Richard shared his story on social media, it went viral.
-He has received more than 14,500 likes and 3,600 retweets on Twitter and has been contacted by people from all over the world who wanted to thank him for his courage and sacrifice.
+He has received more than 14,500 likes and 3,600 retweets on Twitter and has been contacted by people who wanted to thank him for his courage and sacrifice.

 “I knew there would be attention and some sort of publicity,” Richard said.
 “But it’s not really about that.”